solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 and this is something you _really_ don't want to add to your inner loop processing hot paths.

-It should be noted that using s static 256-bit approach still allows is to use SVE to augment 128-bit operations, such as using vec4 gathers.
-In these cases we just need to manually use the SVE predicate to disable the top 128 bits.
+It should be noted that using a static 256-bit approach still allows us to use SVE to augment 128-bit operations, such as using `vec4` gathers.
+In these cases we just need to manually use the SVE predicate to disable the top 128 bits when touching memory.

 Performance results